unadev42/Material-Specific-GSCM-Simulator/README.md

 👉 The last three (`Building.gd`, `attach_building_script.gd`, `generate_collision.gd`) are particularly useful when you need to import and prepare new urban map models.

-- `matlab/`
+- `/matlabScripts`
-  MATLAB scripts for processing the exported channel frequency responses and visualizing PDPs, comparing baseline vs. material-aware models.
+  MATLAB script for processing the exported visualizing PDPs, comparing baseline vs. material-specific models.

-- `docs/`
+- `/docs`
-  Supplementary notes, figures, and descriptions related to the thesis.
+  Supplementary notes, figures, and descriptions related to the project.

----

-## 🚀 Features
-- LOS, ground, and NLOS path modeling within a Godot-based 3D environment.
-- Scatterer generation with material metadata (concrete, glass, metal, etc.).
-- Angular gain and material reflection coefficient models (IRACON baseline vs. enhanced model).
-- Parallelized computation of subcarrier responses for faster simulation.
-- MATLAB visualization of PDPs, with support for clipping, normalization, and model comparison.

----

 ## ⚙️ Requirements
 - **Godot Engine** (≥ 4.4)